 The subject site will be developed as a light industrial use with all public services and utilities installed prior to occupancy.
-The proposed medical marijuana cultivation facility cultivation will not create an extraordinary demand for water, sanitation or other public utilities and services that would result in any detriment to public health and safety.
+The proposed testing and cultivation facilities will not create an extraordinary demand for water, sanitation or other public utilities and services that would result in any detriment to public health and safety.
 Staff recommends this finding.